The Lego Movie: Plot

-In a Lego universe, wizard Vitruvius fails to protect a superweapon called the Kragle—a tube of adhesive—from the maniacal Lord Business, but prophesies that a person called "the Special" will find the Piece of Resistance, an item capable of stopping the Kragle.
+In a Lego universe, a wizard named Vitruvius fails to protect a superweapon called the Kragle—a tube of Krazy Glue—from the maniacal Lord Business, who blinds him in the process.
+Vitruvius prophesies that someone called "the Special" will find the Piece of Resistance, an item capable of stopping the Kragle.

-Eight and a half years later, in Bricksburg, an optimistic but unimaginative construction worker named Emmet Brickowski encounters a woman searching at his construction site.
-Emmet falls into a pit and finds the Piece of Resistance.
-Compelled to touch it, he experiences visions, including one of a being dubbed "The Man Upstairs" and passes out.
-He awakens in the custody of Bad Cop, Business's lieutenant, and discovers that the Piece of Resistance is stuck to his back.
+Eight and a half years later, in Bricksburg, optimistic but unimaginative construction worker Emmet Brickowski falls into a pit and finds the Piece of Resistance.
+Compelled to touch it, he experiences visions, including one of a being dubbed "The Man Upstairs", and passes out.
+He awakens in the custody of Business' lieutenant Bad Cop and discovers that the Piece of Resistance is stuck to his back.
 Emmet learns of Business' plans to freeze the world with the Kragle; the Piece of Resistance is the tube's cap.
-The woman, self-named Wyldstyle, rescues Emmet, believing him to be the Special.
-They escape Bad Cop and travel to "The Old West" where they rendezvous with Vitruvius.
+A mysterious woman named Wyldstyle rescues Emmet, believing him to be the Special.
+They escape Bad Cop and travel to "The Old West", where they rendezvous with Vitruvius.
 He and Wyldstyle are Master Builders—beings capable of building anything without instruction manuals—who oppose Business' attempts to suppress their creativity.
 Though disappointed that Emmet is not a Master Builder, they are convinced of his potential when he recalls visions of the Man Upstairs.